 Thomas P. Mac Mahon has served as Chairman of the Board and a director since April 28, 1996.
 Prior to such date and since the Merger on April 28, 1995, he served as Vice Chairman and a director.
 Mr. Mac Mahon has been President and Chief Executive Officer and a member of the Executive and Management Committees of the Company since January 1997.
 Mr. Mac Mahon was Senior Vice President of Hoffmann-La Roche from 1993 to January 1997 and President of Roche Diagnostics Group and a director and member of the Executive Committee of Hoffmann-La Roche from 1988 to December 1996.
-Mr. Mac Mahon was also a director of HLR Holdings, Inc. until December 1996.
-As Senior Vice President of Hoffmann-La Roche and President of Roche Diagnostics Group, Mr. Mac Mahon was responsible for the management of all United States operations of the diagnostic business of Hoffmann-La Roche.
-Mr. Mac Mahon is a director of Express Scripts, Inc. and was formerly a director on the Board of AutoCyte, Inc. (now known as TriPath Imaging, Inc.).
+Mr. Mac Mahon is a director and Audit Committee member of Express Scripts, Inc.

 Wesley R. Elingburg has served as Executive Vice President, Chief Financial Officer, and Treasurer since October 1996.
 Mr. Elingburg is a member of the Executive and Management Committees of the Company.
 Prior to October 1996, and since the Merger on April 28, 1995, Mr. Elingburg was Senior Vice President-Finance.
-Mr. Elingburg is responsible for the day-to-day supervision of the finance function of the Company, including billing and treasury functions.
+Mr. Elingburg is responsible for the day-to-day supervision of the finance functions of the Company, including Billing and Treasury functions.
 Previously, Mr. Elingburg served as Senior Vice President-Finance and Treasurer of RBL from 1988 through April 1995 and Assistant Vice President of Hoffmann-La Roche from 1989 until the Merger.

 Myla P. Lai-Goldman, M.D. was appointed Executive Vice President, Chief Scientific Officer, and Medical Director in April 1998.
-Dr. Lai-Goldman manages the Center for Molecular Biology and Pathology at the Company's Research Triangle Park, NC facility; National Genetics Institute, Inc. in Los Angeles, CA; and Viro-Med, Inc. in Minneapolis, MN.
+Dr. Lai-Goldman manages the Center for Molecular Biology and Pathology at the Company's Research Triangle Park, NC facility; National Genetics Institute, Inc. in Los Angeles, CA; and Viro-Med Laboratories, Inc. in Minneapolis, MN.
 Dr. Lai-Goldman is Board Certified in Anatomic and Clinical Pathology and serves as a member of the Executive and Management Committees of the Company.
 Dr. Lai-Goldman, who holds a medical degree from Columbia University, was named Senior Vice President of the Company in 1997 and has held the position of Medical Director for the Center for Molecular Biology and Pathology since 1991 (with RBL and subsequently the Company).
 Dr. Lai-Goldman joined RBL in 1990.